SophikoComp/TreeTagger-for-Georgian/README.md

-# Computational Analysis of Morphosyntactic Categories in Georgian
+# Computational Analysis of Morphosyntactic Categories in Georgian: TreeTagger-for-Georgian POS-tagging
-# TreeTagger-for-Georgian

 Daraselia, Sophiko (2019) Computational Analysis of Morphosyntactic Categories in Georgian.
 PhD thesis, University of Leeds.